Broker group warns of investor risks posed by U.S. direct share-listing proposal

 The SEC has not commented on whether it would grant the exchanges’ request, although Clayton has previously said investor protection is a priority.

-To date, there have been two high-profile direct listings, music streaming business Spotify Technology SA in 2018 and communication platform Slack Technologies Inc last June.
+To date, there have been two high-profile direct listings, music streaming business Spotify Technology SA (SPOT.N) in 2018 and communication platform Slack Technologies Inc (WORK.N) last June.
 Both had successful market debuts, but their share prices have since sagged.

 Reporting by Michelle Price in Washington and Joshua Franklin in New York; Editing by Leslie Adler